I've had a couple of people say that they want to study the dance of shiva with me.

 This one is easier to do if you have a mirror to check your position.
 As with position 2, keeping your fingers from crossing the center line of your body.

-You might not be able to do the position fully.
+You might not be able to do the position fully or properly (position 3 tends to be particularly difficult).
 That's fine.

 The important thing at this point is to know what the position is that you are aiming for.